 This extension closed the gap for me on how to quickly add new content to Instapaper from my mobile browser (which is were the wast majority of links I want to save for later come from).

 My main complaint about the mobile web experience is that there isn’t a navigation item that takes you back to the reading list when you’ve open an article.
 The system-wide Back button works if you opened the article from the reading list, but that won’t work if you used Read Now in my extension or opened something from the reading list in a new tab.
 I also added a shortcut to reopen the Reading List in the extension menu.

 At this point you may be thinking “why doesn’t he just use Pocket instead of Instapaper?”
 I’ll freely acknowledge that Mozilla Pocket’s Android app is better than the Instapaper app.
 I used it for over a year before I migrated to Instapaper!

-The improved user experience of Pocket’s app doesn’t really matter that much when their core service is inferior to Instapaper.
+The improved user experience of Pocket’s app doesn’t matter that much when their core service is inferior to Instapaper.
 As I said in the third paragraph of this article, Pocket doesn’t do a good job at extracting and saving articles.
 They’re pretty much useless to me when they can’t get the core of their service right.
 I go into greater details on this in my article series on Web Reading Mode.